carlalennon/animeasy-tools/README.md

 # Animeasy Tools E-commerce Site

 ## Overview

+Animeasy is an e-commerce store that provides small software plugins for animation production.
 This README provides an overview of the ecommerce app, including its purpose, features, installation instructions, usage guidelines, and contact information.

 ## Purpose